NYUAppSec/appsec_hw3/HW3_Instructions.md

 Total points: 100

+Part 0 is worth 10 points, but you are not required to submit anything; just get everything up and running!

-Part 1 is worth 70 points:
+Part 1 is worth 60 points:

-* 40 points for the yaml files that use Kubernetes secrets.
+* 30 points for the yaml files that use Kubernetes secrets.
 * 15 points for the changes to the Django code.
 * 15 points for the writeup.